openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/VPUIP/_passes.md

 For any NCEClusterTaskOp if the number of constants to fuse is 1 such layers are skipped Special Case with DWCONV, if the constants to fuse are == 2 such DWCONV are skipped as weights are not constants Special Case for Compressed Conv layer, if the weights are ShapeCast these such layers are skipped
+### `-fuse-ddr-copies-into-concats`: Fuse VPUIP.Copy into adjacent VPUIP.ConcatView
+When there's NCEClusterTask (CMX2DDR) -> Copy (DDR2DDR) -> ConcatView (DDR) pattern in a graph, it is possible to get rid of the copy.
+In order to do that both NCEClusterTask and ConcatView must share output buffer.
 ### `-group-async-execute-ops`: Reduces number of async.execute operations
 Groups consecutive operations which utilizes the same executor and max resources into same async.execute region
 ### `-group-profiling-buffers`: Group profiling buffers into single profiling output buffer